 I grew up in an inner city suburb of Sydney, moving to a pleasant, tree-filled outer suburb at the age of ten.
 Ron and I currently live in this same house, a small Federation brick and tile home.

 I’m thankful that we live near a river that has a large, netted swimming baths.
 I love to swim, and I’ve been a member of the local swimming club for well over thirty years.
 Our little white rescue dog, Chicki, comes with me and waits patiently while I enjoy the water.
 Afterwards comes her reward – a walk beside the river, and a chance to play on a little, sandy beach.
 Who knows what doggy friends she’ll find there…

 Please take a look at my statement on reading in My train of thoughts on …reading.
 Now I am asking you. 🙂

 My questions for you bibliophiles:

 What about you?
-What did you think about An Auspicious Day in Derbyshire?
-Or – if you did not yet read An Auspicious Day in Derbyshire – are you now interested in reading it yourself?
+What did you think about “Expecting the Unexpected in Derbyshire”?
+Or – if you did not yet read “Expecting the Unexpected in Derbyshire” – are you now interested in reading it yourself?

 I am looking forward to reading your comments. 🙂